 A kidnapping charge in Texas can lead to the following penalties:

 Kidnapping a child as part of a domestic problem is generally charged as a third degree felony which carries penalties of two to 10 years in prison and/or a fine of up to $10,000.
-In the face of such harsh consequences, work with an accomplished Collin County domestic violence defense lawyer at our firm who has demonstrated competence in this field.
+In the face of such harsh consequences, work with an accomplished Dallas kidnapping defense lawyer at our firm who has demonstrated competence in this field.

-Contact us to discuss your case and learn how we can aggressively defend you today.
+Contact us to discuss your case and learn how we can defend you today.